aspose-diagram/Aspose.Diagram-Documentation/net/developer-guide/working-with-pages/retrieve-get-copy-and-insert-a-page/_index.md

 The following example shows how to get a page object by id from Visio drawing.
 #### **Get Page Object by ID Programming Sample**
-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Working-with-Pages-GetVisioPagebyID-GetVisioPagebyID.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Pages-GetVisioPagebyID-GetVisioPagebyID.cs" >}}
 ### **Getting a Visio Page Object by Name**
 This example work as follows: